Kris: "Nope, they missed their chance. The Navy still has a Longknife."

 A Military Science-Fiction series about the titular Kris Longknife, a rich young naval officer who struggles to deal with the expectation and reputations (both good and bad) of a famous family of military leaders, politicians, and billionaires, written by Mike Shepherd (also known as Mike Moscoe).There are currently eleven books within the series, with additional books planned:

-In addition, there are three associated ebook novellas:
+In addition, there are four associated ebook novellas:

 Kris Longknife's Bloodhound